 - Phone books

-Basically anywhere that a manufacturer can advertise you can find coupons so always keep your eyes open.
+You can find coupons anywhere a manufacturer can advertise, so always keep your eyes open.

-Even so paper coupons in Canada are still flowing and worth the money if you find coupons that you will use or that you can swap by coupon trading with others.
+Even so, paper coupons in Canada are still flowing and worth the money if you find coupons you will use or can swap by trading with others.

-As I mentioned briefly above stay away from trading printable coupons, scanning them or anything of that sort as it’s a big no-no.
+As I mentioned briefly, please avoid trading printable coupons, scanning them, or anything else, as it’s a big no-no.

 Printing for coupon trading

-These days manufacturers use coupons printing services online which only allow the person to print x amount of coupons set out by the manufacturer and they come with a unique code.
+These days manufacturers use coupon printing services online, which only allow the person to print x amount of coupons set out by the manufacturer, and they come with a unique code.

-People will still trade them as I don’t think anyone will stop them unless they start to ask for identification for those printable coupons with the person’s name on it.
+People will still trade them, as I don’t think anyone will stop them unless they ask for identification for those printable coupons with the person’s name on them.

-Coupon trading is supposed to be a simple way of sharing coupons that you won’t use and not a means of taking over the job of the manufacturer to market the coupon.
+Coupon trading is supposed to be a simple way of sharing coupons you won’t use and not a means of taking over the manufacturer’s job to market the coupon.

 There are do’s and don’t when it comes to collecting coupons in Canada.

-- Don’t take all of the coupons (2-4 coupons is reasonable)
+- Don’t take all of the coupons (2-4 coupons are reasonable)

 - Insert the coupons you will use into your coupon binder by category.
-We used hockey card plastic sleeves that we purchased from the Dollar Store and dividers.
-Each part of our binder was product specific such as Dairy, Produce, Laundry, Cereal, Pet etc. You can name your coupon categories as you wish.
+We used hockey card plastic sleeves purchased from the Dollar Store and dividers.
+Each part of our binder was product specific such as Dairy, Produce, Laundry, Cereal, Pet, etc. You can name your coupon categories as you wish.

 How to create a coupon list and a wish list

-Some coupon trading pros also use an excel spreadsheet or word document where they type in all of the coupon information so they can easily locate it without having to go through their binder.
+Some coupon trading pros also use an Excel spreadsheet or Word document where they type in all the coupon information so they can easily locate it without going through their binder.

 The other bonus to typing out what coupons you have and the expiry date is that you can easily copy and paste the information if you are coupon trading online with someone.

-Even better would be to send the entire spreadsheet so the other person you are trading coupons with can look at everything you have to offer.
+Even better would be to send the entire spreadsheet so the other person you are trading coupons with can look at everything you offer.

-You could even use Google Documents or other online data bases that are free to document all of your coupons and send a link to those you plan to trade coupons with.
+You could even use Google Documents or other free online databases to document all of your coupons and send a link to those you plan to trade coupons with.

-Back in the days when we were coupon trading on Smart Canucks we typed out every coupons into our SC profile so anyone visiting could vies what coupons we had to offer up for trade.
+Back when we were coupon trading on Smart Canucks we typed out every coupon into our SC profile so anyone visiting could vies what coupons we had to offer up for trade.

-These coupons will be the coupons you offer to others who can use them so you can request coupons from them that your family will use.
+These coupons will be those you offer to others who can use them, so you can request coupons from them that your family will use.

-It’s a great way for you to save money on everyday grocery and personal items above and beyond typical flyer sales and rewards programs offered by Canadian grocery stores and manufacturers.
+It’s an excellent way to save money on everyday grocery and personal items above and beyond typical flyer sales and rewards programs that Canadian grocery stores and manufacturers offer.

 Coupon Trading Tips

-- Never send money and be cautious if you buy and sell coupons on Ebay or other platforms
+- Never send money; be cautious if you buy and sell coupons on eBay or other platforms.

-- Always share all of the coupon details with the person you are trading with before accepting a trade.
+- Always share the coupon details with the person you are trading with before accepting a trade.